yiran-duan/yiran-duan.github.io/_pages/about.md

 # Home

 Greetings!
-I'm a PhD student at the iSchool of Syracuse University.
+I'm a PhD candidate at the iSchool of Syracuse University.
 My research interest is in online opinion leaderships, espeically in the context of social movements and climate change debates.
 I'm lucky enough to be advised by [Dr.Jeff Hemsley](https://ischool.syr.edu/jeff-hemsley/).
 I use both qualitative (interview) and quantitative (machine learning, statistical analysis) methods to conduct my research.
 Through using Twitter's API 2.0, I also learned how to run Linux commands on virtual servers.

 ## Research